 While being proactive about assessing flood risk is an emergency management mantra, GIS tools are typically funded in response to a specific event.
 The Flood Inundation Mapping and Alert Network (FIMAN), a component of North Carolina Floodplain Mapping Program (NCFMP), was developed in response to Hurricane Floyd in 1999.
 [See “A Real-Time Flood Warning System” in the Winter 2016 issue of ArcUser.]
 Similarly, the Iowa Flood Center (IFC) was started after a nearly statewide flooding event in 2008.

-Because it was preceded by tropical storm Julia, which left many storm drainage systems at nearly maximum capacity, Hurricane Matthew caused multiple dam breaks in South Carolina and caused soil above an already high water table in North Carolina and Virginia to reach its saturation point and cause widespread flooding.
+Because it was immediately preceded by Tropical Storm Julia, which left many storm drainage systems at nearly maximum capacity, Hurricane Matthew caused multiple dam breaks in South Carolina and caused soil above an already high water table in North Carolina and Virginia to instantly reach its saturation point and cause widespread flooding.
 The Virginia state legislature established the CCRFR to function as a one-stop shop for supporting the Commonwealth, state agencies, localities, and other entities with scientific and technical support in furtherance of recurrent flooding resiliency in the face of storms like Hurricane Matthew in 2016.

 Methods for Predicting Flooding